 ARTICLE VII

-TERMINATION
+TERM AND TERMINATION

-7.1 Termination
+7.1 Term.
+The term of this Agreement shall commence on the Effective Date and remain in full force and effect through the termination of that certain Production Handling Agreement for Mississippi Canyon 718 Unit Production at the South Pass 89 "B" Platform between Mariner Energy, Inc. and Marathon Oil Company, Amerada Hess Corporation, The Louisiana Land and Exploration Company, and Remington Oil and Gas Corporation dated January 3, 1999 (the "Production Handling Agreement") in accordance with Article 2 of the Production Handling Agreement.

-1. Either Party may terminate this Agreement forthwith by notice to the other Party if any of the following occur:
+7.2 Termination A Party may terminate this Agreement forthwith by notice to the other Party if any of the following occur:

-a.
-Either Party dissolves or liquidates.
+1. The other Party dissolves or liquidates.

-b.
-Proceedings shall be commenced by or against either Party for any relief under any bankruptcy or insolvency law, or any law relating to the relief of debtors, readjustment of indebtedness, reorganization, arrangement, composition or extension; and, if such proceedings have been commenced against any Party, such proceedings shall not have been dismissed, nullified, stayed or otherwise rendered ineffective (but then only so long as such stay shall continue in force or such ineffectiveness shall continue) within ninety (90) days after such proceedings shall have commenced.
+2. Proceedings shall be commenced by or against the other Party for any relief under any bankruptcy or insolvency law, or any law relating to the relief of debtors, readjustment of indebtedness, reorganization, arrangement, composition or extension; and, if such proceedings have been commenced against the other Party, such proceedings shall not have been dismissed, nullified, stayed or otherwise rendered ineffective (but then only so long as such stay shall continue in force or such ineffectiveness shall continue) within ninety (90) days after such proceedings shall have commenced.

-c.
-A decree or order of a court having jurisdiction in the premises for the appointment of a receiver or liquidator or trustee or assignee in bankruptcy or insolvency of any Party or a substantial part of its affairs, shall have been entered, and such decree or order shall have remained in force undischarged and unstayed for a period of ninety (90) days, or any substantial part of the property of any Party shall be sequestered or attached and shall not be returned to the possession of such Party or released from such attachment within ninety (90) days thereafter.
+3. A decree or order of a court having jurisdiction in the premises for the appointment of a receiver or liquidator or trustee or assignee in bankruptcy or insolvency of the other Party or a substantial part of its affairs, shall have been entered, and such decree or order shall have remained in force undischarged and unstayed for a period of ninety (90) days, or any substantial part of the property of the other Party shall be sequestered or attached and shall not be returned to the possession of the other Party or released from such attachment within ninety (90) days thereafter.

-2. During the term hereof, this Agreement may be terminated at the option of LESSOR as follows:

-a.
-At the end of the economic life/operational life of the Platform which is determined at LESSOR’s discretion;

-b.
-If LESSEE ceases using LESSEE’s PROPERTY for one (1) year other than for reasons of force majeure; and

-Immediately following written notice to LESSEE that the LESSOR has sustained substantial damage to the Platform or facilities such that LESSOR is obligated to undertake repair or replacement of the Platform or facilities in order to continue to service LESSEE’s PROPERTY when such repair or replacement is in the LESSOR’s sole opinion uneconomic.

-Production from Mississippi Canyon Block 718 Unit ceases.

-After January 1, 2005

-3. During the term hereof, this Agreement may be terminated at the option of LESSEE, if LESSEE ceases operation of the LESSEE’s PROPERTY.

-4. However, the indemnification provisions hereof shall survive termination of this Agreement, and the Parties shall continue to be responsible for all expenses, losses, deaths, injuries, claims, billings, liens, demands or causes of action of every kind and character, discovered or undiscovered, arising out of, in connection with, or as incident to this Agreement arising under those provisions.
+7.3 Survival of Indemnity Notwithstanding anything to the contrary in this Agreement, the indemnification provisions herein shall survive termination of this Agreement, and the Parties shall continue to be responsible for all expenses, losses, deaths, injuries, claims, billings, liens, demands or causes of action of every kind and character, discovered or undiscovered, arising out of, in connection with, or as incident to this Agreement arising under those provisions.

 7.2 Replacement of Platform and Facilities.
 Nothing contained herein shall require the LESSOR to replace or repair any property lost, damaged, worn out, defective or destroyed including, but not limited to, the Platform and facilities.